masture/MyMovies/README.md

 # MyMovies
 This iOS Project explores the APIs from The Movie Database.
 This allows user to search for movies and mark them as watchlist or favourite movies.
-Use can either login with email/password or login is allowed using Safari.
+User can either login with email/password or login using Safari.

 The App has following main features
 * Login with https://www.themoviedb.org account